mattevans/ecr-cleanse/README.md

 # ecr-cleanse

-A golang implementation for removing old images from ECR repositories.
+The [documented limit](http://docs.aws.amazon.com/AmazonECR/latest/userguide/service_limits.html) to the number of images in an ECR repository is 1000.
+This is a golang implementation for removing unused images from your ECR repositories.

-This script will inspect all services/tasks, across all ECS clusters, removing only those images that are not in-use.
+This script will inspect all container services/tasks, across all ECS clusters, removing images that are not in-use (in [batches](http://docs.aws.amazon.com/AmazonECR/latest/APIReference/API_BatchDeleteImage.html) of 100).

 Usage
 -----------------